-French Polynesia has been an Overseas Collective of 270,000 inhabitants since 2004, of which around 80% are Polynesian.
+French Polynesia has been an Overseas Collective comprising 278,000 inhabitants, some 80% of whom are Polynesian.
 As a collective, French Polynesia has relative political autonomy within the French Republic through its own local institutions, the Government and the Assembly of French Polynesia.
 The last census that mentioned ethnic categories was in 1988.
-"Polynesians and the like" accounted for 80.58% of the total population.
+The demographic profile for 2019 indicates a slowdown in population growth due to a declining birth rate and migration, particularly on the part of young men to pursue their studies in Metropolitan France, together with an aging population.

 Requests made to the United Nations Decolonization Committee in 2016 included the recognition of the Polynesian languages as official languages together with the French and French ratification of the European Charter of Regional or Minority Languages.
 The French state considers that "the question of French Polynesia" is a matter of domestic policy, and so far has not cooperated with the Fourth Committee of the UN General Assembly, which is responsible for the questions of decolonization.